Life is a Highway

 Saturday, June 20, 2015

-The New York Times: Pro Football: Jason Tubrow: Colorful History of Kezar Stadium
+The New York Times: Jason Tubrow: Colorful History of Kezar Stadium

 I guess from the outside looking in, Kezar Stadium was a very attractive football stadium.
 With pretty sight lines, in a great part of San Francisco, with a pretty field.
 Not much different from lets say L.A.
 Memorial Coliseum, or perhaps Rose Bowl Stadium, but a little more than half the size of both of those historic stadiums.
 But RFK Stadium in Washington, has a great field, fans are on top of the action, with good sight lines, at least for football, but it looks like underground parking lot, once you go back to the concession stands and move away from the field.
 Kezar Stadium, not football palace, but certainly a stadium with a lot of character.